gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/grashopper/documentation_rst/03_publish_geometry.rst

 .. image:: ../images/Publish/Publish_geometry.png
     :scale: 80 %

+.. topic:: Definition

   This component is used to select geometry that should be published to a channel.

 **Input**